mohamadi7613/mycheat/db/psql.md

 ## Qestions?
-1. how to select all cols just without one col like desc
+1. how to select all cols just without one col